Killing of Hamza Ali al-Khateeb

 Hamza Ali al-Khateeb (حَمْزَة عَلِيّ الْخَطِيب; 24 October 1997 – 25 May 2011) was a 13-year-old Syrian boy who died while in the custody of the Ba'athist Syrian government in Daraa.

 On 29 April 2011, he was detained during a protest.
 On 25 May 2011, his lifeless body was delivered to his family, having been badly bruised and mutilated.
 Hamza's family distributed photos and video of the body to journalists and activists.
 Shocked by what was depicted, thousands of people showed their support for Hamza online and in street protests.
-His passing galvanized the nascent Syrian revolution.
+His death galvanized the nascent Syrian revolution.

 Background

 Hamza lived with his parents in the village of Al-Jiza in the Daraa Governorate, southern Syria.
 He enjoyed watching his homing pigeons fly above his house since drought had left him unable to enjoy swimming.
 He had a reputation for being generous.
 "He would often ask his parents for money to give to the poor.
 I remember once he wanted to give someone 100 Syrian pounds ($2), and his family said it was too much.
 But Hamza said 'I have a bed and food while that guy has nothing'.
 And so he persuaded his parents to give the poor man the 100," his cousin told Al Jazeera.

 Hamza had an older brother, Omar, who was arrested in 2018 for refusing conscription.
-Documents released from Sednaya Prison after the fall of the Assad regime in 2024 confirmed that Omar had also died in police custody.
+Another relative, Yunus, was also detained.
+Documents released from Sednaya Prison after the fall of the Assad regime in 2024 confirmed that both Omar and Yunus had also died in police custody.
 Hamza's father died in 2024.
 His younger brother, Suraqa, and his mother survived to see the fall of the Assad regime.